 “Manages to put melancholic guitar work to fine use….. beautiful and poignant” Stencil Magazine

-Hailing from Swansea South Wales, Geraint Rhys is an up and coming artist with a lot to say.
+Hailing from Swansea South Wales, Geraint Rhys is an Independent artist with a lot to say.
 Merging his own social commentary with personal experience, his lyrics are poignant and powerful.
 His reflective approach to song writing leaves no stone unturned as he touches upon subjects as diverse as politics, culture, power and history, to love, hate, lust and greed.
-By doing so he is producing a political pop music which is a lyrically subtler version of the Manic Street Preachers and the Smiths but as intricate and thought provoking.
+By doing so he is producing a political pop music which reflects those bands that have inspired him such as the Manic Street Preachers, the Smiths, Public Enemy and Pussy Riot.

 Reggae, folk, rock and pop influences stream through his music where he mixes his messages with memorable melodies.
 This combined with a soulful and powerful voice has produced a serious artist with a clear message of intent which sounds like a mixture between Frank Turner, The Police and Jeff Buckley.